-How can I find out my districts (congressional, legislative, supervisorial, etc.)?
+How can I find out my districts and/or who my representatives are (congressional, legislative, supervisorial, etc.)?

-Contact the San Mateo County Registration & Elections Division at 650.312.5222, visit our website homepage or check your Sample Ballot & Official Voter Information Pamphlet.
+Contact the San Mateo County Registration & Elections Division at 650.312.5222, select “Am I Registered to Vote/Ballot Tracking” on our web site, or check your Sample Ballot & Official Voter Information Pamphlet.

 How do I get election results?

 Updates are posted online in the week that follows the election.
-The updates that are added include: Vote by Mail ballots dropped off at the polls, Vote by Mail ballots received at the San Mateo County Registration & Elections Division on Election Day and eligible provisional ballots.
+The updates that are added include: Vote by Mail ballots returned in Drop Boxes, Vote by Mail ballots received through the mail at the San Mateo County Registration & Elections Division on Election Day and eligible provisional ballots.

 Can I receive advice on which candidates or ballot measures that I should support or oppose?